iterative/dvc.org/static/docs/use-cases/data-and-model-files-versioning.md

     $ git commit -m "track images and models with dvc"
 ```

-There are to get to the previous version of the data set or model - a full
+There are two ways to get to the previous version of the dataset or model - a
-workspace checkout or checkout of a specific data or mode file.
-Let's consider
+full workspace checkout or checkout of a specific data or mode file.
+Let's
-the full checkout first.
+consider the full checkout first.
 It's quite straightforward:

 > `v1.0` is a git tag that should be created in advance to identify the data set
 version you are interested in, it can be just a git commit hash instead.